Lightning-AI/pytorch-lightning/docs/source/fabric/api/fabric_methods.rst

 =================================

 You can send tensors and other data between processes using collective operations.
-The three most common ones, :meth:`~lightning_fabric.fabric.Fabric.broadcast`, :meth:`~lightning_fabric.fabric.Fabric.all_gather` and :meth:`~lightning_fabric.fabric.Fabric.all_reduce` are available directly on the Fabric object for convenience:
+The three most common ones, :meth:`~lightning.fabric.fabric.Fabric.broadcast`, :meth:`~lightning.fabric.fabric.Fabric.all_gather` and :meth:`~lightning.fabric.fabric.Fabric.all_reduce` are available directly on the Fabric object for convenience:

-- :meth:`~lightning_fabric.fabric.Fabric.broadcast`: Send a tensor from one process to all others.
+- :meth:`~lightning.fabric.fabric.Fabric.broadcast`: Send a tensor from one process to all others.
-- :meth:`~lightning_fabric.fabric.Fabric.all_gather`: Gather tensors from every process and stack them.
+- :meth:`~lightning.fabric.fabric.Fabric.all_gather`: Gather tensors from every process and stack them.
-- :meth:`~lightning_fabric.fabric.Fabric.all_reduce`: Apply a reduction function on tensors across processes (sum, mean, etc.).
+- :meth:`~lightning.fabric.fabric.Fabric.all_reduce`: Apply a reduction function on tensors across processes (sum, mean, etc.).

 .. code-block:: python